StockNews.com Begins Coverage on Culp (NYSE:CULP)

-StockNews.com assumed coverage on shares of Culp (NYSE:CULP – Get Rating) in a report published on Sunday.
-The firm issued a sell rating on the textile maker’s stock.
+StockNews.com initiated coverage on shares of Culp (NYSE:CULP – Get Rating) in a research note issued to investors on Monday.
+The brokerage issued a sell rating on the textile maker’s stock.

 Culp, Inc engages in the design, manufacture, and trade of mattresses and upholstery products.
 It operates through the Mattress Fabrics and Upholstery Fabrics segments.
 The Mattress Fabrics segment markets and sells covers and beddings under the Culp Home Fashions brand.
 The Upholstery Fabrics segment produces and supplies fabrics for residential and commercial manufacturers.